Everytown for Gun Safety

-Everytown for Gun Safety is an American nonprofit organization which advocates for gun control and against gun violence.
+Everytown for Gun Safety is an American non-profit organization which advocates for gun control and against gun violence.
 Everytown was formed in 2013 due to a merger between Mayors Against Illegal Guns and Moms Demand Action for Gun Sense in America.

-The organization works to "support efforts to educate policy makers, as well the press and the public, about the consequences of gun violence and promote efforts to keep guns out of the hands of criminals."
+The organization works to "support efforts to educate policy makers, as well the press and the public, about the consequences of gun violence, and promote efforts to keep guns out of the hands of criminals".
 The group has focused on efforts to require universal background checks on firearms purchases.
 The organization also produces research and studies on gun violence.
 Everytown for Gun Safety is largely financed by Michael Bloomberg.

 History

 Origin

 Mayors Against Illegal Guns (MAIG) was formed in April 2006 during a summit co-hosted by mayors Michael Bloomberg of New York City and Thomas Menino of Boston at New York's mayoral residence, Gracie Mansion.
 Bloomberg and Menino co-chaired the coalition.
 The initial group consisted of 15 mayors who signed a statement of principles.
 By the end of 2014, there were 855 mayors in the coalition.

 In April 2014, MAIG merged with Moms Demand Action to form Everytown for Gun Safety.
 The launch of Everytown occurred nearly one year after the U.S. Senate debated a series of changes to federal gun laws in the wake of the Sandy Hook Elementary School shooting, including a failed amendment, sponsored by West Virginia Senator Joe Manchin (D) and Pennsylvania Senator Pat Toomey (R), that would have required background checks for all gun sales taking place at gun shows or over the internet.
-According to Bloomberg, Everytown was founded to match the National Rifle Association in political influence.
+According to Bloomberg, Everytown was founded to match the National Rifle Association of America in political influence.